 Shop for Gaucho trousers called bombachas, ponchos, leather goods, rugs, wines, guitars, vicuna products which are wool from llama-like creatures, gourds, yerba-mate paraphernalia, handicrafts, art, gems, and brand-name products such as Dior and Gucci.

-Voltage: 220 V; Plugs C & I. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plugs C & I. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.